Space Ranger Processing

 Argument Filetype(s) Description Example Command

-slide Text ID Slide identifier.
-Used with area (and optionally slidefile) to specify slide parameters when Space Ranger has or does not have internet access.
-H1-YD7CDZK
+slide Text ID Slide identifier; used with area (and optionally slidefile) to specify slide parameters H1-YD7CDZK

-area Text ID Capture area identifier on the slide.
-Used with slide to specify slide parameters.
-A1
+area Text ID Capture area ID on the slide; used with slide to specify slide parameters A1

-probe-set CSV Probe set CSV file.
-Found in the probe_sets directory of the Space Ranger package or downloadable from 10x Genomics.
-For Visium HD 3’ data, this parameter should not be specified. /path/to/Visium_Human_Transcriptome_Probe_Set_v2.0_GRCh38-2020-A.csv
+probe-set CSV Probe set CSV file from probe_sets in Space Ranger or from 10x Genomics.
+For Visium HD 3’ data, do not specify this /path/to/Visium_Human_Transcriptome_Probe_Set_v2.0_GRCh38-2020-A.csv

-localmem Integer (GB) Amount of memory (in GB) to use when running in local mode.
-64
+localmem Integer (GB) Memory (in GB) to use when running in local mode 64

 Once this command is run, it will take a few hours to generate the output files, which we will discuss in the next section.